HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 To test and verify that HAProxy is deployed without any issue into the cluster, follow the below steps.

-HAProxy will communicate via a dedicated port, so whenever a request is made through that dedicated, that request first goes to the Ambassador and is then forwarded to HAProxy.
+HAProxy will communicate via a dedicated port, so whenever a request is made through that port, that request first goes to the Ambassador and is then forwarded to HAProxy.

 This dedicated port can be configured from the values of the Helm chart.